Carpet Cleaning Warrington | Carpet Cleaners in Warrington

 1/ We hoover thoroughly.

 It has been known for a single living room when we hoover it, to fill a vacuum bin with dry soil.
-This stage helps remove all the stubborn grit, loose sand and opens the fibres, making stage two a lot easier.
+This stage helps remove stubborn grit, loose sand and opens the fibres, making stage two a lot easier.

 2/ Stains if applicable are treated.